mohamuhsin/react-restaurant/README.md

-Welcome to React Restaurant App, a Yelp-like clone.
+This is a React Restaurant App, a Yelp-like clone.

 This project was done completely using react.js